fuse-compound/awesome-fuse/README.md

 - [Light the fuse, using F# to write Fuse apps](http://7sharpnine.com/blog/Light-The-Fuse/) - Written by [7sharp9](https://github.com/7sharp9/).
 - [Making mobile apps using Fuse](https://tmn.io/read/2015-11-22-making-mobile-apps-using-Fuse) - Written by [Tri Nguyen](https://github.com/tmn/).
 - [Medium](https://medium.com/@fusetools) - Articles on Medium by the core team.
+- [SwiftFuse](https://github.com/YugoCode/SwiftFuse/blob/master/README.md) - Tutorial on how to use Swift with Fuse.

 ## Community